denten-books/plain-text/4-format.md

 "reside" in such homes, "own," "share," and "create" only in the simulacrum.

 The metaphors of human-computer interaction hide the true material conditions of the computed sign.
-More than a parchment packet to be unwrapped and discarded after purchase, the vessels of computation resemble little factories for the production of meaning.
+More than parchment packets to be unwrapped and discarded after purchase, the vessels of computation resemble little factories for the production of meaning.
 Imagine me asking you to read Shakespeare's *Hamlet*, for example, by lending you a copy of the text.
 In the case of a paper book, I may be sure that the text in my hands will remain the same as I pass it into yours.
 But the computed sign has the capability to adjust itself to new contexts.
-The simulated *Hamlet* may adapt itself to the new reader's geographic location, mood, or political affiliation.
+The simulated *Hamlet* may adapt to the new reader's geographic location, mood, or political affiliation.
 Far from being outside of the realm of possibilities, it is likely that in fact, most of the texts we consume today come to us in such algorithmically personalized way.
 Algorithms